 Hypnartic Artwork indulged in a 7,220 ft.
-Rocky Mountain high during a temporary outdoor installation display of two of its four kinetic wind sculptures in Evergreen, Colorado as part of a recent road trip for its Wind Sculptures Across America Tour.
+Rocky Mountain high during an outdoor installation display of two of its kinetic wind sculptures in Evergreen, Colorado as part of a recent road trip for its Wind Sculptures Across America Tour.

 The single day exhibition featured both its stainless steel Solar Reflections and copper Spinning Leaves wind sculptures installed next to each other while located along a pathway adjacent to a gushing Evergreen Dam waterfall and an enormous statue of a horseback Indian in motion.
 The oversized work of art is based upon “The Mountain Man” original 1903 bronze sculpture by Frederic Remington, a renowned artist who specialized in depictions of the Old American West and invented cowboy sculpture.